mithublue/chithi/README.md

-# Chithi: Mom's Safe Haven
+# Chithi: Real time messaging

-Chithi is an anonymous messaging platform designed to give mothers a private space to connect, share experiences, and support each other.
+Chithi is an anonymous messaging platform designed to give anyone a private space to connect, share experiences, and support each other.
 The app provides secure authentication, real-time chat, user blocking, and reporting to keep the community safe.

 ---